developer-zebra/developer-zebra-site/src/ehs/2-3/guide/features/index.md

 ## Secure Mode

-In Secure Mode, EHS will accept only a signed configuration file.
-Secure Mode prevents unauthorized changes to the EHS configuration file (`enterprisehomescreen.xml`).
-To operate in Secure mode, EHS requires a signed configuration file (enterprisehomescreen.xml) and a matching signature file (enterprisehomescreen.pem).
+In Secure Mode, EHS will accept only a signed EHS configuration file, which prevents unauthorized changes to the file.
+To operate in Secure mode, EHS requires a signed config file (`enterprisehomescreen.xml`) and a matching signature file (`enterprisehomescreen.pem`).

 A device that is not in Secure Mode is considered to be running in Normal Mode.
 When in Normal Mode (the default), EHS will accept an unsigned config file and act on any configuration settings within it, as long as the name of the file and its contents meet [EHS specifications](../settings).